sunrisecbus/website/content/_index.md

 If you are over 35 and want to support the hub, please reach out to us at <team@cbus.smvmt.org>.
 We have a place for everyone to help out.
 If you're over 60, we recommend you check out [the Third Act working group in Ohio](https://thirdact.org/working-groups/ohio/).

+# Supporting Us Financially
+To make a financial contributing to the Columbus chapter of the sunrise movement, please visit <secure.actblue.com/donate/sunrisecbus>.

 # Contact Us
 All inquiries should be sent to <team@cbus.smvmt.org>.
 We have a few people on the email, so we will get back to you quickly!

+# Join Our Email List
+Sign up at <bit.ly/joinsmvmtcbus> to receive regular updates on our upcoming meetings and campaigns!

 # Previous Work